shathaway/kadira-notes/Kadira-Notes.md

 There is a reason why "http:" is assiciated with *engine.example.com*.

 The *mdg:meteor-apm-agent* and *meteorhacks:kadira* instrumentation for
-Meteor applications has problems sending metrics to a secure "https:" endpoint.
+Meteor applications have problems sending metrics to a secure "https:" endpoint.
 An issue has been submitted to the Meteor Development Group about this.
 Even though a secure "https:" connection can be established from a Meteor client, the expected encrypted payload cannot